sonata-project/SonataAdminBundle/docs/cookbook/recipe_row_templates.rst

     {% endblock %}

 While this feature is nice to generate a rich list, you can break the layout and admin features such as batch and object actions.
-It is best to familiarise yourself with the default templates and extend them where possible, only changing what you need to customize.
+It is best to familiarize yourself with the default templates and extend them where possible, only changing what you need to customize.